Sourdough Starter

 Sourdough starter in Fond

 Fond's Bread Studio includes a sourdough starter tracker.
 Log each feeding, set reminders on your preferred schedule, and track your starter's rise-and-fall pattern over time.
-When you're ready to bake, Bread Studio calculates the right amount of starter for your recipe based on baker's percentages — so you always know how much to pull and how much to keep.
+When you're ready to bake, Bread Studio calculates the right amount of starter for your recipe based on baker's percentages.
+You always know how much to pull and how much to keep.

 Frequently asked questions